1175494649/Dell-5570-hackintosh/README.md

 notes :
 latest voodooi2c kexts not working well.
 Using a modified version.

+TO DO List :

+a) Add credits to all that helped me.
+b) Add bios guide patch for DVMT-prealloc and GPIO touchpad.

 Working hard to keep this project alive and up to date.
 If you feel like it you can buy me a beer : https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AUQFM3DPPEEEC&source=url